Three Tips for Spinning Chunky Yarn

-Maggie Casey sees a lot of bulky beginner yarns, but she also loves to teach intermediate spinners how to spin big, lofty yarns.
+Maggie Casey sees a lot of bulky beginner yarns, but she also loves to teach intermediate spinners how to spin big, lofty, chunky yarns.
 She has some advice for the would-be bulky spinner:

 1. Draft fast.
 Treadle slow.